Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Basic Ideas and Notation

+constitutes a good approximation to $U$ for sufficiently large $k \in \mathbb{Z}_+$.
+This opens up the possibility of a more unified approach to Hamiltonian simulation algorithms that has not yet been properly considered.

-\subsection{Multiproduct formulas}
+\subsection{Multiproduct Formulas}

 Multiproduct formulas (MPFs) are a generalization of the celebrated product formulas, and span two of the great pillars of quantum simulation.
-The aim of the MPF is to approximate the time evolution operator $U$ as a sum of lower-order Trotter formulas in order to increase the order~\cite{chin2010multi,childs2012hamiltonian,Low2019}.
-This is done to address the primary deficiency of Trotter formulas, which is that the number of exponentials used in the $2n^{\rm th}$-order formula scales as $5^{n}$.
-Trotter formulas, unfortunately, cannot be easily optimized beyond this, because the aim of high-order Trotter formulas is to cancel the error terms that arise when multiplying these formulas.
-In general, the number of such error terms grow exponentially with the number of products considered, so within the Trotter-Suzuki formalism it is unlikely that a polynomial number of terms will be able to yield a $2n^{\rm th}$-order approximation.
+The aim of the MPF is to approximate the time evolution operator $U$ as a linear combination of lower-order Trotter formulas, in such a way that higher order errors are cancelled~\cite{Chin2010Multiproduct,Childs2012LCU,Low2019Multiproduct}.
+They are, fundamentally, nothing more than a Richardson extrapolation of a product formula $\mathcal{P}$ to Trotter step size $s\rightarrow 0$.
+This extrapolation is done to address the primary deficiency of product formulas, which is that the number of exponentials used in the $2n^\mathrm{th}$-order formula scales as $5^n$.
+Product formulas, unfortunately, cannot be easily optimized beyond this.
 As the MPF is a sum of product formula approximations, the number of error terms in the expansion does not grow exponentially.
 This allows us to approximate the quantum dynamics using polynomially many, rather than exponentially many, operator exponentials.
-The main result that we use is stated below.